cultuurnet/stoplight-docs-errors/docs/type-header.md

 -   **Status**: `400`

 The value of a given header is invalid.
 More info on what header specifically can be found in the `detail` property of the response.

+Note: APIs should only use this error type if a more specific type is not available.
+For example, `https://api.publiq.be/probs/auth/unauthorized` can be used if the `Authorization` header is invalid.

 ## not-acceptable